Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/3_Module_test.rst

 Result:
 ----------------------------------------------------------------

 The servo 0 repeats rotating from left to right and then from right to left.
 The servo 1 repeats rotating from bottom to top and then from top to bottom.
-You can press “Ctrl + C” to end the program.
+You can press "Ctrl + C” to end the program.

 Code
 ================================================================